jon-harper/OmniBox/readme.md

 ## CAUTION

-This is an **alpha** branch and is intended for internal development.
+This is a **beta** branch!

 You've been warned.

 -------

 Welcome to the OmniBox repository!
 OmniBox is a modular, 3D printed electronics case for controlling 3D printers.
-It is conceptually derived from Steve Burcham's **[Stand Alone Main Control Case](https://www.thingiverse.com/thing:3999751)** V3.
+It is conceptually derived from Steve Burcham's **[Stand Alone Main Control Case](https://github.com/bgdog1/3dPrinterCase)** V3.

 This project focuses on modularity, accessibility to users, and reusability.
 The goal of OmniBox is to make your printer's electronics as valuable and re-usable an asset as the printer it controls.